yandex-cloud/terraform-provider-yandex/website/docs/r/compute_instance.html.markdown

 * `filesystem` - (Optional) List of filesystems that are attached to the instance.
 Structure is documented below.

+* `gpu_cluster_id` - (Optional) ID of the GPU cluster to attach this instance to.
+The GPU cluster must exist in the same zone as the instance.

 ---

 The `resources` block supports: